etalab/transport-site/README.md

 ## Usage of the Elixir Proxy

-[`apps/unlock`](https://github.com/etalab/transport-site/tree/master/apps/unlock) is a sub-part of the "umbrella app", which is served on its own subdomain (https://proxy.transport.data.gouv.fr for production, https://proxy.prochainement.transport.data.gouv.fr/ for staging).
+[`apps/transport/lib/unlock`](https://github.com/etalab/transport-site/tree/master/apps/transport/lib/unlock) contains code related to the proxy, which is served on its own subdomain (https://proxy.transport.data.gouv.fr for production, https://proxy.prochainement.transport.data.gouv.fr/ for staging).

 The proxy relies on this [yaml configuration](https://github.com/transportdatagouvfr/proxy-config/blob/master/proxy-config.yml) which is currently fetched at runtime once (but can be hot-reloaded via this [backoffice page](https://transport.data.gouv.fr/backoffice/proxy-config)).